Johansson scores 1:30 into OT; Sabres beat Canadiens 5-4

-Joel Armia scored twice and added an assist in a game the Canadiens rallied from a two-goal, third-period deficit.
-Jesperi Kotkaniemi and Ben Chiarot, with the tying goal with 7:06 remaining, also scored for the Canadiens (1-0-2)
+Joel Armia scored twice and added an assist, while Jesperi Kotkaniemi and Chiarot, with the tying goal with 7:06 remaining, also scored for the Canadiens (1-0-2).

 The game was decided just as Montreal’s Paul Byron exited the penalty box while serving a slashing penalty.